-Chef José Andrés likes to serve these calçots, here served with asparagus, in the traditional manner – on a newspaper.
+Chef José Andrés likes to cook these calçots, here served with asparagus, in the traditional manner: in a newspaper.
 The newspaper traps in steam from the cooling calçots, making them more tender and soaking up any excess oil.
-These tender Spanish green onions, always served with Romesco sauce, are a classic spring time treat.
+These tender Spanish green onions, always served with Romesco sauce, are a classic springtime treat.

 - 6 plum tomatoes, cored

 - 1 head of garlic, halved crosswise and papery outer skin removed

 - 3⁄4 cup plus 2 Tbsp.
 Spanish extra-virgin olive oil

 - 3 dried ñora or ancho chiles (3/4 oz.)

 - 3 slices white sandwich bread, crust removed and torn into small pieces